 RELATED: Best Muscle Recovery Tools

 Cold therapies, like the cold water plunge, have never been hotter than they are today.
-Folks, now more than ever, are learning about the potential benefits of cold plunging and adding it to their regular health and wellness routines.
+They are widely used in sports medicine contexts, but now more than ever, everyday folks are learning about the potential benefits of cold plunging and adding it to their regular health and wellness routines.

 We sat down with Dr. Michael Masi, DPT and Founder of Masi Fitness, to discuss what the cold plunge is, ideal temperature range, how to cold plunge, how long to cold plunge, how often to cold plunge, and the health benefits associated with cold plunging so you’ll have everything you need to try it out yourself!